270,000 school children infected with Covid, new estimates show

 Around one in 70 people in private households in England had Covid-19 in the week to 2 October, up from one in 85 the previous week, according to the Office for National Statistics (ONS).

+One in 70 is the equivalent of about 786,300 people.
 At the peak of the second wave in early January, around one in 50 were estimated to have coronavirus.

 The ONS said rates have increased for those in school years seven to 11, people aged 35 to 49 and those aged 70 and over.

-Kevin McConway, emeritus professor of applied statistics at the Open University, said that with around four million children in that age group in England, one in 15 equates to around 270,000 testing positive.
+Kevin McConway, emeritus professor of applied statistics at the Open University, said that with around 4 million children in that age group in England, one in 15 equates to around 270,000 testing positive.

 He said that based on separate ONS estimates on long Covid prevalence, this could mean about 13,500 could go on to have long Covid symptoms, and almost 7,000 will have symptoms that limit their day-to-day activity.